Bicycle Touring South Asia: Ghodaghodi, Nepal, to Khatima, India

 I didn’t venture very far from my room at all last night, just downstairs to have an omelette, which was alright and stayed in!

 First thing this morning, I loaded up on Imodium and had another omelette (seeing as that was ok last night, I thought it would be ok today!)
 I didn’t want to start the day the way I finished yesterday, which seems to have worked.
-Although I’ve not taken any chances and not stopped for anything to eat all day!
+Although I’ve not taken any chances and have not stopped for anything to eat all day!
 At the end of the day, I was pretty hungry, and as soon as I’d found somewhere to stay, I ate the packet of biscuits I’d been carrying all day!

 At The Border